Writer

 Librettist: Jarrod Lee

-Commissioned: Finger Lakes Opera
+Commissioned by Finger Lakes Opera

-Premiere: 2024
+Premiere: June 2024

-Link: Opera America awards Finger Lakes Opera
+Link to Opera America awards Finger Lakes Opera

 Librettist: Jarrod Lee